suomipelit/triplane/README.md

 #### Browser build

 Emscripten JavaScript/WebAssembly build for browsers is also supported.
-It has limitations like missing music and persistent data storing, and the port is considered as beta.
+It has limitations like persistent data storing, and the port is considered as beta.
 You can try it live [here](https://suomipelit.github.io/triplane-web/).

 `fokker.dks` main data file must be built separately or borrowed from